 Residency in Neurosurgery (7 Years)

-The final phase of training for a neurosurgeon salary is called residency.
+The final required phase in the neurosurgeon timeline is called residency.
 This is the true gauntlet of the neurosurgeon training process and is also the longest portion.
 Instead of training in a particular subfield of medicine, a neurosurgery resident must become a skilled generalist.
 This means starting with general surgery rotations to learn basic surgical skills and then proceeding through a broad-based program of neurosurgical technique in the areas of cranial, spinal, and vascular procedures.

 Residency is intense, with workweeks often topping 80 hours.
 In addition to patient care and surgery, neurosurgery residents must manage research, teaching, and frequent exams and evaluations.
-The burden is significant, but the training is also what makes the neurosurgeon salary among the highest in the field.
+The burden is significant, but this training is also what makes the neurosurgeon timeline one of the most demanding, and ultimately rewarding, in medicine.

 Fellowship (Optional: 1-2 Years)